How To Sell on Amazon Handmade

 Once you have completed all the sections you can submit your application.

-Sometimes you will hear back in a couple of hours or days and sometimes it can take longer.
+Sometimes you will hear back in a couple of days and sometimes it can take longer.
 Don’t worry if it takes a little longer, it’s not a reflection on your or your products.

 Occasionally Amazon will ask for further information in order to approve your application, generally, this will be a request for additional photos or information about your production process.